AmnaKhan-cloud/Numeo/README.md

 ## Project Structure

-- **Jenkins:** Integration with Jenkins
+- **Jenkins:** Integration with Jenkins with workflow after commit autonatically run build using hooks and parameters
 - **tests:** Contains all features and JS code
 - **test-results:** Contains all report files
-- Shared Jenkins file for workflow setting with hooks and parameters for live host will show in an interview

 ---